Young Marble Giants

 Long disbanded.
-A DVD, Live at the Hurrah Club, was released in 2004, and Salad Days, a compilation of home demos of songs, in 2000.
+A DVD, Live at the Hurrah (CD and DVD) was released in 2004, and Salad Days, a compilation of home demos of songs, in 2000.
 However, their only full-length original release is Colossal Youth, originally released in 1979.
-Word is that in July 2007, Domino Records will release the band's entire catalogue of material over three CDS and will re-release Colossal Youth on vinyl

 Unique, especially for their time and place.
 A huge influence on later New Wave and alternative pop sound

 Strange, off-beat stuff that sounds totally minimally contemporary, though it's from the '70s.
 Stripped-down pop, minimalist, very pure-sounding, almost unemotionally played and sung but effective because of that.
 Hard to describe, but great.
 Way ahead of their time.
 (Neile)